Temidtech/TaskManagerKotlin/README.md

 • Share notes via SMS, e-mail or WhatsApp etc

 • Add new and awesome places list and navigate at any time only with one click.

+#### Contributing

+###### Code & Issues
+If you are a developer and you wish to contribute to the app please fork the project and submit a pull request.
+You can trace the status of known issues, also feel free to file a new issue (helpful description, screenshots and logcat are appreciated), or send me an [email](mailto:temidjoy@hotmail.com) if you have any questions.

+#### Licensing
+TraqApp is licensed under the [GNU v3 Public License](https://github.com/Temidtech/TaskManager/LICENSE)..
+In addition to the terms set by the GNU v3 Public License, we ask that if you use any code from this repository that you send us a message to let us know.